 The floating rate loans are fair valued on the basis of MCLR+spread.
 For fixed rate loans, the carrying values are are a reasonable approximation of their fair value.

-to Standalone Financial Statements for the Year ended 31st March, 2022
+to Standalone Financial Statements for the Year ended 31st March, 2022 (All amounts are in millions, unless otherwise stated)

 NOTE 45: RISK MANAGEMENT